lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - (right click the vm, go to settings>network adapter, select "Bridged", then save)

 - go through the os installation process
-- all prompts you don't need to change anything unless you want openssh (for remote acces via ssh)
+- all prompts you don't need to change anything unless you want openssh (for remote access via ssh)
 - set your username and password
 - allow the OS to install